joshcanhelp/josh-to-11/input/symlinked/posts/2019/2019-09-08-keys-to-good-technical-documentation.md

 hn_link: "https://news.ycombinator.com/item?id=20909783"
 ---

+This was compiled from a [Hacker News thread](https://news.ycombinator.com/item?id=20909783).

 **TL; DR: Examples, glossary, and reasoning behind potential surprises:**

 > * Examples.
 Realistic, complete, useful examples that demonstrate the software being used in the manner it is intended.